THE SLUGGARDS

 “Yes, he now cares about something.
 That’s his downfall and our salvation--and you know what?
 I’ve got the feeling Sluggards care a lot more about guitars than you might think.”

-“Well, At least this one does.”
+“Well, I hope at least this one does.”

 “They’re all the same,” Elson said.
 “That’s one thing I’m absolutely sure of.”